How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is Maryland's usury limit for private loans?

 Maryland caps interest at 6% per year as a default for written contracts (Md.
 Code, Com.
 Law §12-102), but parties may agree in writing to higher rates.
 For most commercial loans, Maryland allows the contracted rate without a strict upper limit, subject to a reasonableness standard.
 Consumer loans are regulated under the Maryland Consumer Loan Law and typically capped at 24 - 33% APR.
-Maryland's 3-year statute of limitations applies to written contracts - shorter than most states.
+For a negotiable promissory note, Maryland applies the Uniform Commercial Code six-year period (Md.
+Com.
+Law 3-118), longer than its general three-year contract period.